Chapter 18:

 Melissa fought with brute force, but without her beast form, she seemed fragile.

-A guard slammed the shaft of his spear into her shoulder.
 She countered, tore the weapon from his hands and broke it with a hoof stomp, but two more were already upon her.

 But he staggered, the empty vial clinking to the ground.

-“That was the last!
-But atleast it opened a path!”
+“That was the last, but atleast it opened a path!”

 Tagunel muttered a wind spell and blasted several soldiers off their feet.
-Then he followed, a handful of freed slaves in tow.

-But just before he reached Lucius, his leg gave out.
-An arrow had pierced his side.
-On the surrounding hills, archers had taken position.
+An arrow had pierced his side and on the surrounding hills, more archers had taken position.

 “Tagunel!”
 Lucius called out.

-An arrow whizzed past his face.
-He ducked, stumbled over a scorched corpse.
+An arrow whizzed past his face, he ducked, stumbled over a scorched corpse.

 “Too many…” Melissa murmured, blood running down her temple.

 A shadow fell over them as more soldiers poured in.
-One swung a heavy saber, barely missing Liviana’s flank.

 Lucius’ eyes darted down to his belt.
-Empty.
-No more essence.

 “Damn it… I can’t do anything,” he gasped, out of breath.